 Wherever you live in the United States, kratom faces an uncertain future.
 It’s up to kratom advocates like the American Kratom Association and users like you to spread the word about safe, effective kratom and its benefits.

-Unfortunately, the Food and Drug Administration, whether out of malice or ignorance, continues to rely on and spread misinformation about kratom.
+Unfortunately, the Food and Drug Administration, whether out of malice or ignorance, continues to rely on and spread misinformation about kratom and push for more restrictive kratom laws.
 In some areas, bans and restrictions prevent those in need from accessing the kratom that could otherwise benefit their lives.
 In other locations, it’s led to mislabeling kratom as a synthetic drug or a cannabis derivative — misclassifications that build stigma and endanger this natural botanical’s future.

-If you live in an area where kratom is banned or threatened, there are several things you can do to help:
+If you live in an area where kratom is banned or threatened, there are several things you can do to help change kratom laws:

 - Sign up with the American Kratom Association to offer testimonials and support